ebenefuenf/quma/docs/usage.rst

-After initialization you can run these scripts by calling members of a ``Database`` instance.
+After initialization you can run these scripts by calling members of a ``Database`` instance or a cursor.
 Using the example above the following members are available:

 .. code-block:: python

-    # 'db' is an instance of the class Database
+    # 'cur' is a cursor instance
-    db.users.all(...
+    cur.users.all(...
-    db.users.by_city(...
+    cur.users.by_city(...
-    db.users.by_id(...
+    cur.users.by_id(...
-    db.users.rename(...
+    cur.users.rename(...
-    db.users.remove(...
+    cur.users.remove(...
-    db.get_admin(...
+    cur.get_admin(...

 Read on to see how this works.